BroadbandForum/usp/docs/specification/index.md

 These Encapsulated Options are carried in DHCPv4 V-I Vendor Class Option (option 125) or DHCPv6 V-I Vendor Class Option (option 17) with an element identified with the IANA Enterprise Number for the Broadband Forum that follows the format defined below.
 The IANA Enterprise Number for the Broadband Forum is 3561 in decimal (the ADSL Forum entry in the IANA Private Enterprise Numbers registry).

 **[R-DIS.2c]{}** - When an Agent receives a DHCPv4 response (DHCPOFFER or DHCPACK) or a DHCPv6 response (ADVERTISE or REPLY) with this information, it MUST populate the `Device.GatewayInfo` Object as defined in the Device:2 Data Model [@TR-181].
-Specifically, it MUST set the the parameters `ManufacturerOUI`, `ProductClass` and `SerialNumber`, if present and `ManagementProtocol` MUST be set to "CWMP".
+Specifically, it MUST set the parameters `ManufacturerOUI`, `ProductClass` and `SerialNumber`, if present and `ManagementProtocol` MUST be set to "CWMP".
 If any of the parameters are not present then they MUST be set to an empty string.
-If the DHCP release expires, or the USP Endpoint doesnt recieve this information, the Parameters in the `Device.GatewayInfo` Object MUST be set to an empty strings.
+If the DHCP release expires, or the USP Endpoint doesn't receive this information, the Parameters in the `Device.GatewayInfo` Object MUST be set to an empty strings.

-**[R-DIS.2d]{}** - When an Agent performs mDNS discovery (see [](#sec:discovery)) and recieves a PTR record (see [](#sec:dns-sd-records)) that match the same IP address as the DHCP response from ([R-DIS.2c]()), it MUST also set the `Device.GatewayInfo.ManagementProtocol` Parameter to "USP", and `Device.GatewayInfo.EndpointID` Parameter to the USP EndpointID received in the PTR record.
+**[R-DIS.2d]{}** - When an Agent performs mDNS discovery (see [](#sec:discovery)) and receives a PTR record (see [](#sec:dns-sd-records)) that match the same IP address as the DHCP response from ([R-DIS.2c]()), it MUST also set the `Device.GatewayInfo.ManagementProtocol` Parameter to "USP", and `Device.GatewayInfo.EndpointID` Parameter to the USP EndpointID received in the PTR record.

 ## Using mDNS {#sec:using-mdns}

 **[R-DIS.3]{}** - If mDNS discovery is supported by a USP Endpoint, the USP Endpoint MUST implement mDNS client and server functionality as defined in RFC 6762 [@RFC6762].

-**[R-DIS.4]{}** - If mDNS advertisement for a MTP is enabled on an Endpoint, the Endpoint MUST listen for messages using that MTP from other Endpoints requesting establishment of USP communication over that MTP.
+**[R-DIS.4]{}** - If mDNS advertisement for an MTP is enabled on an Endpoint, the Endpoint MUST listen for messages using that MTP from other Endpoints requesting establishment of USP communication over that MTP.

 **[R-DIS.5]{}** - If mDNS is enabled, a USP Endpoint MUST use mDNS to resolve a FQDN with domain "`.local.`".

-In general, the expectation is that Agents will advertise themselves so they will be discoverable by Controllers.
+In general, the expectation is that Agents will advertise themselves, so they will be discoverable by Controllers.
 Controllers are not expected to advertise themselves, but are expected to discover Agents and respond to applicable mDNS requests from Agents.
 Agents will use mDNS to resolve a Controller "`.local.`" FQDN (and get DNS-SD records) when the Agent needs to send a Notification to that Controller.

 ## Using DNS {#sec:using-dns}

 Requirements for implementation of a DNS client and configuration of the DNS client with DNS server address(es) (through static configuration, DHCPv4, DHCPv6, or Router Solicitation) are not provided.
 These are sufficiently well-known that they were not considered necessary for this specification.
 If the Agent knows of no DNS Server, it cannot do DNS resolution.

-**[R-DIS.6]{}** - If DNS is enabled, an Endpoint MUST use DNS to request IP address(es) (A and/or AAAA records, depending on confiured IP stacks) for a FQDN with domain other than ones used for mDNS ([R-DIS.5]()).
+**[R-DIS.6]{}** - If DNS is enabled, an Endpoint MUST use DNS to request IP address(es) (A and/or AAAA records, depending on configured IP stacks) for a FQDN with domain other than ones used for mDNS ([R-DIS.5]()).

 If the Endpoint is programmatically set to request other resource records, it will request those, too.